mathworks/exploratory-data-analysis/Seminar01_PCA.md

 ![figure_16.png](Seminar01_PCA_media/figure_16.png)

-<a id="TMP_2109"></a>
+<a id="TMP_429e"></a>

 # Deciding how many components to keep
-<a id="TMP_1f71"></a>
+<a id="TMP_1966"></a>

 ## The elbow method

 In this method, we look for an elbow (a point at which the gradient changes rapidly) in the eigenvalue plot.
 For this data set, we could choose to keep 4 components.

-<a id="TMP_2b3b"></a>
+<a id="TMP_1bd5"></a>

 ## The white noise method

-With this approach, we take only those principal components which contain more information than what we'd obtain from applying the same algorithm to a data set comprised of white noise.
+With this approach, we take only those principal components which contain more information than what we'd obtain from applying the same algorithm to a data set comprised of white noise (i.e., data sampled from the standard normal distribution $N(0,1)$ .
 Since we standardized our data and worked from the correlation matrix, this is equivalent to keeping those principal components with a variance above 1.

 ```matlab
 figure